s100projects/ROMWBW_T35/README.md

-# T35 Z80 Firmware for RomWBWW
+# T35 Z80 Firmware for RomWBW

 This repository hosts the files required to build firmware for the S100 Computers Z80 FPGA SBC with a T35 Module.
 The resulting firmware can be used to load